palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 A common pattern in database schemas is to define an index table whose values are derived from and kept in sync with values from a base table.
-In standard RDBMS's these are user-defined and db-managed, but atlasdb [STRIKEOUT:is not so full-featured] requires you to think more carefully about performance.
+In standard RDBMS's these are user-defined and db-managed, but AtlasDB [STRIKEOUT:is not so full-featured] requires you to think more carefully about performance.

-There are two kinds of indices which can be defined in atlasdb: additive and cell-referencing.
+There are two kinds of indices which can be defined in AtlasDB: additive and cell-referencing.
 Both use the dynamic columns layout.
 For additive indices, each cell in the index is derived from a unique one row in the base table.
 For cell-referencing indices, each cell in the index is